gldiazcardenas/oracle-jdbc-batch-insert-auto-commit-failure/README.md

 ### Conclusion ###

-- Without explicitly calling autoCommit(false);
 - Inserting chunks of 5 elements at a time, batchSize=5, 4 iterations in total
 - Making the 8th element fail having text longer than 50 characters
-- The 6th and 7th element get inserted in the table.
 - The 2nd iteration gets aborted as soon as the 8th element is processed.
-- The 8th, 9th, and 10th elements are not inserted in the table.
+- 17 rows in total get inserted, the 6th and 7th element get inserted in the table.

 ![alt Result](https://github.com/gldiazcardenas/oracle-jdbc-batch-insert-auto-commit-failure/blob/main/scenario_1_table_result.png?raw=true)

+## Scenario 2: Using Spring JdbcTemplate (autoCommit = true) ##

+- Same conditions than scenario 1

+### Conclusion ###

+- Same situation than scenario 1
+- 17 rows in total get inserted.
+- The JdbcTemplate uses a connection inside that is different from the one is obtained at the beginning of the block.